NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 He lays the beams of his chambers on the waters; **he makes the clouds his chariot; he rides on the wings of the wind**;

 [See The Cloud Rider](#the-cloud-rider)

+## Psalms 107:29

+> He made the storm be still, and the waves of the sea were hushed.

+Jehovah has the power to control the weather and to still the sea.
+When Jesus did this in [Mark 4:39-41](#mark-439-41) and [Matthew 8:26,27](#matthew-82627) the disciples wereastonished at Jesus doung this because only Jehovah can do this.
+This proves that Jesus is Jehovah.

 ## Psalm 130:4